pini85/movie-finder/Features.md

   <!-- - when clicking on cast and pagination jumps to display only 1 page -->
   <!-- when going to a new window ability to save the paginaiton where you left off.
-  create pagination to bottom of the page -->
+  create pagination to bottom of the page --> create a transition between color modes import \* as actions from '../actions/index';

 Backend:
 crud operation on saved advanced searches